Last updated 29 October 05.

 could be seen as a direct continuation of the Star*Reach/Imagine anthology

-Englehart/Rogers story started out as a Superman/Creeper issue of DC Presents
+comics of the 1970s.
+The Englehart/Rogers story started out as a Superman/Creeper

-but was pulled back & reworked by the two after editorial differences with
+issue of DC Presents but was pulled back & reworked by the two after

-DC.
-A plug on the last page asked
+editorial differences with DC.
+A plug on

-readers to watch for the team’s upcoming ‘Sundancer’ but that strip either
+the last page asked readers to watch for the team’s upcoming ‘Sundancer’ but that strip either never appeared or changed

-never appeared or changed its title when it did.
-There were three Amber stories by
+its title when it did.
+There were three

-Starlin.
-‘Amber I’ appeared in Epic
+Amber stories by Starlin.
+‘Amber I’ appeared in Epic Illustrated in

-Illustrated in 1985, although it had originally been done in 1979 for a never-published
+1985, although it had originally been done in 1979 for a never-published

 independent fanzine by Al Milgrom.
+‘Amber II’ appeared in Heavy Metal in

-‘Amber II’ appeared in Heavy Metal in 1979.
-Russell’s ‘The Chimera’ is reproduced {rather
+1979.
+Russell’s ‘The Chimera’ is

-poorly} from his pencils.
-To my
+reproduced {rather poorly} from his pencils.

-knowledge, it’s never been inked.
-The
+To my knowledge, it’s never been inked.

-short-lived comic section.
-This was the
+their short-lived comic section.
+This

-the artwork overall is very good.
-Best
+although the artwork overall is very good.

-sported an overall series title of ‘I, For An Eye’.
+mystery, which sported an overall series title of ‘I, For An Eye’.
 The ads throughout the life time of this

 magazine focused on independent comics from various publishers and are a good